 This Compensation Discussion and Analysis provides an overview of the philosophy, objectives, process and components of our compensation program for the following named executive officers (collectively, our "Named Executive Officers" or "NEOs") in Fiscal Year 2023.
 The compensation program for our NEOs generally is consistent with the compensation program for our other executive officers, and the Compensation Committee evaluates compensation programs for executive officers, including NEOs, as a group.
-The independent members of the Board administer compensation for our President and Chief Executive Officers.
+The independent members of the Board administer compensation for our President and Chief Executive Officer, and the Compensation Committee administers our compensation program for the other Named Executive Officers.